Quantum Fluctuation-Response Inequality and Its Application in Quantum Hypothesis Testing: Quantum fluctuation-response inequality

-\emph{Sub-Gaussianity.}--- Sub-Gaussian random variables are ubiquitous in machine learning and statistics, and they are a natural generalization of Gaussian random variables in the sense that a sub-Gaussian has a similar decay rate in tail probability as a Gaussian \cite{Book:Martin,Book:Roman}.
-A random variable $X$ that follows distribution $P$ is said to be sub-Gaussian if there exists some $\sigma^2$ such that
+We begin by introducing classical sub-Gaussian random variables, which are widely used in statistics and machine learning.
+A sub-Gaussian random variable generalizes the Gaussian in the sense that its tail probability decays at a rate similar to that of a Gaussian \cite{Book:Martin,Book:Roman}.
+Precisely, a random variable $X$ that follows distribution $P$ is said to be sub-Gaussian if there exists some parameter $\sigma^2$ such that

 for all $t\in\mathbb{R}$.
 The square root of the infimum of all such $\sigma^2$ is defined to be the sub-Gaussian norm of $X$, denoted $\sigma_{XP}$ \cite{subGnorm,Me:PRE}.
-Many distributions are sub-Gaussian, including the Gaussian itself.
+Sometimes, $\sigma_{XP}^2$ is also referred to as the variance proxy and it is always no less than the variance of $X$ under $P$.
+Many common distributions are sub-Gaussian, including the Gaussian itself.
 In particular, all \emph{bounded} random variables are sub-Gaussian.
-This fact is especially relevant to the discussion in quantum information science where usually a finite dimensional Hilbert space is concerned, and physical quantities of interest are typically bounded \cite{Book:Hayashi,Book:Mike_n_Ike}.
-Hence, the sub-Gaussian property can be extremely helpful in such cases.
+This fact is particularly relevant in quantum information science where a finite dimensional Hilbert space is usually considered, and physical quantities of interest are typically bounded \cite{Book:Hayashi,Book:Mike_n_Ike}.
+The sub-Gaussian concept is extremely helpful in such cases.

+It is known that if $X$ is bounded in $[a,b]$, then $\sigma_{XP}\leq(b-a)/2$ holds universally, irrespective of the details of the distribution $P$ \cite{Book:Martin,Book:Roman}.
+However, given $P$, one can numerically calculate $\sigma_{XP}$ in a principled way or find a more informative upper bound than $(b-a)/2$.
+This will be discussed below in the context of quantum hypothesis testing.